Dr Ai Ling Tan, PhD

 Following on from her PhD, Ai Ling worked in Medical Oncology Clinical Trials Unit where she managed 50 eligible out of 85 screened patients in 12 pharmaceutical-sponsored and investigator-driven cancer trials on various cancers.
 Subsequently, she was employed as a Clinical Trials Coordinator in the Department of Neurology where she was involved in negotiating budgets and contracts with Sponsors and supporting departments to start up two pharmaceutically-sponsored clinical trials.
 In addition, she independently discussed a stroke trial with 147 inpatients and solely recruited 40 in a year, making Sir Charles Gairdner Hospital the leading site of recruitment for the trial.

-AI Ling now works as Trial Coordinator in the Pleural Medicine Unit.
+AI Ling now works as Clinical Trial Manager in the Pleural Medicine Unit.
 She is passionate about clinical research and aspires to lead a clinical trial team to assist the healthcare professionals in improving medical treatments and providing a high quality of care to patients.